 Spinach & Sorrel

 A dark leafy green packed with nutrients, mild spinach is tasty out of the garden or cooked.
 In fact, Saveur calls it “a workhorse of a green.”
 Ditto for tart sorrel.
-Think salads, pastas, casseroles, folded into mashed potatoes or sautéed simply with garlic and olive oil.
-Try Warm Creamer Potato Salad and Easy Vegan Shoyu Ramen with Potatoes, both meals-in-one, or Mini Spinach & Artichoke Stuffed Potatoes for your next fiesta appetizer—healthy and scrumptious.
+Think salads, plates of pasta, or casseroles, folded into mashed potatoes or sautéed simply with garlic and olive oil.
+Try Warm Creamer Potato Salad and Easy Vegan Shoyu Ramen with Potatoes, both meals-in-one or Mini Spinach & Artichoke Stuffed Potatoes for your next fiesta appetizer—healthy and scrumptious.
 (Tip: Buy the spinach bagged and washed to save time.)

-Depending where you live, carrots can be harvested year-round.
+Depending on where you live, carrots can be harvested year-round.
 Sweet, earthy, even slightly fruity, carrots are a crowd-pleaser and healthy.
 Their flavor melds perfectly with Creamers, too.
-Serve brightly hued Apricot Chicken Sheet Pan Dinner for an easy dinner party meal, combining tender glazed chicken with sour apricots, smooth Little Potatoes and carrot rounds roasted til caramelized.
+Serve brightly-hued Apricot Chicken Sheet Pan Dinner for an easy dinner party meal, combining tender glazed chicken with sour apricots, smooth Little Potatoes, and carrot rounds roasted til caramelized.